Arxcel/Abstract_VM/README.md

 As for any assembly language, the language of __AbstractVM__ is composed of a series of instructions, with one instruction per line.
 However, __AbstractVM__’s assembly language has a limited type system, which is a major difference from other real world assembly languages.

-Additional flag: '-l' can be used to store result of the program execution is a file.
+Additional flag: '-l' can be used to store result of the program execution in a file 'info.log'.

 Comments: Comments start with a ’;’ and finish with a newline.
 A comment can be either at the start of a line, or after an instruction.